 Community design - Define site layout, function, and project ethos through a community-based process.
 After initial years of project exploration, an official community design process is co-facilitated.
 Community desires are incorporated into landscape design and program goals.

 Organized Implementation - This project is a non-profit 501(c)3 that utilizes principles of Sociocracy and Dynamic Governance with volunteer committees contributing to site development, educational programs, and community engagement.
 Garden development, stewardship and harvest will be organized through monthly workdays, public open house events, and weekly harvest and distribution events.
 The nonprofit is designed to be primarily powered by volunteers, while we aspire to included stipended community leadership and staff positions

 Consensus decision making - Fair Amount Food Forest uses a consensus decision making process and works to create open and accessible meetings for various tiers of involvement and focus.
 We are invested in community-design, leadership and inclusivity as this project unfolds

-Community Outreach and Volunteerism - The project essentially is community powered.
-We will focus on community engagement and decision making that comes from our community.
+Community Outreach and Volunteerism - The project is volunteer and community powered.
+We are committed to engagement and decision making that comes from the immediate community and engaged volunteers.